 These efforts reflect our state's rich tradition of promoting voter awareness and voter participation.
 In the coming days, I urge you to join in this tradition by making use of this voters pamphlet.
 It contains extensive information on the measures appearing on the statewide ballot and on election procedures and voting.
 Please study it thoroughly, and be sure to cast your vote on November 2.

 With best wishes,

 RALPH MUNRO Secretary of State

-This pamphlet was prepared by Erika E. Aust, Assistant Elections Director and Candace A. McDonald, Composition Coordinator, Olfice of the Secretary of State.
+This pamphlet was prepared by Erika E. Aust, Assistant Elections Director, Office of the Secretary of State; Mary Bettger, Election Coordinator, Snohomish County; and Candace A. McDonald, Composition Coordinator.